Simply-Love/Simply-Love-SM5/README.md

 # Simply-Love-Tweaks
 A new game mode that's basically Simply Love ITG but with a couple added features.
 Right now this mode works best for single player event mode.
-So no marathons, maybe no doubles, no FA+/Casual/Stomper, no coin modes (they may work but haven't tested).
+So no marathons, no FA+/Casual/Stomper, coin modes and doubles may work but i haven't tested them.
 This mode uses a profile's stats.xml to save/load scores (which is what Simply Love ITG mode uses)

+NOTE-The first load will be VERY slow (the more songs you have the slower it'll go).
+Please be patient and let it sit - might take many minutes.

 Requirements: